MAJR Resources & News

 Definitions & Distinctions

-HEMP is defined as an instantaneous, intense electromagnetic pulse (EMP) field that can overlaod and disrupt from great distances electrical systems and microcircuits.
-It is generally assumed if one occurred it would be set off by a high altitude nuclear explosion; obtainable by missle flight1 or, more recnetly believed, from a satellite.
+HEMP is defined as an instantaneous, intense electromagnetic pulse (EMP) field that can overload and disrupt from great distances electrical systems and microcircuits.
+It is generally assumed if one occurred it would be set off by a high altitude nuclear explosion; obtainable by missile flight1 or, more recently believed, from a satellite.
 The only real defense for an event is with HEMP shielding.

 IEMI is defined as an intentional malicious generation of electromagnetic energy introducing noise or signals into electric and electronic systems, thereby disrupting, confusing or damaging the systems for the purpose of criminal or terrorist activities2.
 It would be a smaller scaled attack than HEMP, but have like consequences for systems that are targeted.

 It’s not “if”, but “when”.
 The inevitable need for EMP shielding recognizes a simple fact: The likelihood of a HEMP attack or IEMI event is growing greater with each turn of the page in the rogue political, terrorism or criminal playbooks.
-Just this past March, retired CIA Director James Woolsey highlighted the need for HEMP shielding of our power grid as he reiterated his long-standing alarm about North Korea’s capabilities in carrying out a high altitude electromagnetic pulse attack.
-Other analysts point to China, Russia and Iran as having HEMP capabilities as well.
+In 2022 alone:

 The New Need: IEMI Shielding